lukehmcc/simple-gphotos-immich-migration/README.md

 ⚠️ This is a hackey bash script.
-I am working on fully integrating this functionality upstream [here](https://github.com/garzj/google-photos-migrate).
+I am working on moving a lot of this functionality upstream [here](https://github.com/garzj/google-photos-migrate).

 # simple-gphotos-immich-migration
 This is a hackey (yet simple) way to import gphotos into immich.